CraightonH/school-blog/relay.md

 4.	**Please estimate the total time you spent on this lab and report.**

-Building the server and learning how to configure it took 2 hours and writing the report took 2 hours.
+Wiring and coding took 2 hours and writing the report took 2 hours.

 ## Certification of Work
 I certify that the solution presented in this lab represents my own work.